 If you know me and my blog, you would know that I am without doubt, one of the reigning Queens of afternoon tea.
 I have made it my life’s mission, and of course my duty to you, (cough, cough) to try as many of them as possible.
-Well, this latest task that I undertook on your behalf, was to accept the invitation from Whittard of Chelsea to sample the afternoon tea offered at their tea bar in London’s Covent Garden.
+Well, this latest task that I undertook on your behalf, was to accept the invitation from Whittard of Chelsea to sample their relaxed afternoon tea in London, offered at their tea bar in Covent Garden.
 I take my job, and the research that I undertake for it, vey seriously, so of course I was there before they had a chance to say clotted cream and jam……

 Whittard offer four options for afternoon tea, (you can see them all here) and range in price from £15pp to £30pp.
 You can also add a glass of prosecco if you would like to!
 There are recommendations suggested for the tea pairings for each afternoon tea option, but of course you can choose your own from the huge selection.
 Mum and I were both served a cold glass of prosecco on arrival, that was mixed with a tea infused syrup.
 The syrup, made on the premesis by the tea bar manager Marta using the Whittard Strawberry Mint tea, was absolutely amazing.
 I think we could have happily stayed all day sipping many glasses of that, watching the world go by.
 Delicious!